Moss Stitch Baby Blanket – Free Crochet Pattern

 Row 4 and on: Repeat Row 3 until your rows measure approx. 26” or 66 cm (approximately 94 rows in total) or your desired height.
 All rows will have the same number of stitches/gap spaces.
 Do not fasten off.

-Baby Blanket Border Instructions
+Blanket Border

 Border Notes